-Home of the American School of Architecture, two DesignIntelligence-ranked programs (*), and one of the nation’s oldest Interior Design programs, Gibbs College invites applicants for three 9-month, full-time tenured or tenure-track faculty positions at the ranks of Assistant, Associate or Full Professor beginning in August 2020.
+Home of the American School of Architecture and three DesignIntelligence-ranked programs (*), Gibbs College invites applicants for three 9-month, full-time tenured or tenure-track faculty positions at the ranks of Assistant, Associate or Full Professor beginning in August 2020.
 Read on for more information about these positions in Architecture, Interior Design, and Landscape Architecture.
 Application review will begin November 1, 2019, and the search will remain open until the position is filled.

 Architecture (Assistant, Associate or Full Professor)